ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

  The first class, whose name must match the RAPPL parameter of the VIRTCT, contains the names of VTAM applications used by VIRTEL Multi-Session, and the names of external servers used by VIRTEL Outgoing Calls (Videotex).

-The second class, whose name must match the RNODE parameter of the  VIRTCT, contains node names for VIRTEL Incoming Calls (Minitel), the names of sub-applications and directories for VIRTEL administration, and the internal names of transactions associated with entry points for VIRTEL Web Access.
+The second class, whose name must match the RNODE parameter of the  VIRTCT, contains node names for VIRTEL Incoming Calls, the names of sub-applications and directories for VIRTEL administration, and the internal names of transactions associated with entry points for VIRTEL Web Access.

-8.3.2.7.
 Attach resources to VIRTEL department
+"""""""""""""""""""""""""""""""""""""

 ::